namshi/roger/README.md

 ![github webhook](https://raw.githubusercontent.com/namshi/roger/master/bin/images/webhook.png?token=AAUC5KUrL2asRgmAob6t_Lxp0XVB_LCmks5U0MHgwA%3D%3D)

-Roger will now that the hook refers to a particular project because it matches the repository name with the `from` parameter of your project:
+Roger will know that the hook refers to a particular project because it matches the repository name with the `from` parameter of your project: